MrHedmad/kerblam/docs/src/manual/run.md

 modify it in any way, effectively disabling the automatic test profile feature.

-Kerblam! tries its best to cleanup after itself (e.g. undo profiles, delete temporary files, etc...) when you use `kerblam run`, even if the pipe fails, and even if you kill your pipe with `CTRL-C`.
+Kerblam! tries its best to cleanup after itself (e.g. undo profiles, delete temporary files, etc...) when you use `kerblam run`, even if the workflow fails, and even if you kill your workflow with `CTRL-C`.

 > [!TIP]
-> If your pipeline is unresponsive to a `CTRL-C`, pressing it twice (two
+> If your workflow is unresponsive to a `CTRL-C`, pressing it twice (two
 > `SIGTERM` signals in a row) will kill Kerblam! instead, leaving the child
 > process to be cleaned up by the OS and the (eventual) profile not cleaned up.
 >
-> This is to allow you to stop whatever Kerblam! or the pipe is doing in
+> This is to allow you to stop whatever Kerblam! or the workflow is doing in
 > case of emergency.

+### Detecting if you are in a profiled run

-Kerblam! will run the pipelines with the environment variable `KERBLAM_PROFILE` set to whatever the name of the profile is.
+Kerblam! will run the workflows with the environment variable `KERBLAM_PROFILE` set to whatever the name of the profile is.
-In this way, you can detect from inside the pipeline if you are in a profile or not.
+In this way, you can detect from inside the workflow if you are in a profile or not.
 This is useful if you want to keep the outputs of different profiles separate, for instance.

-> [!TIP]
-> Profiles work on directories too!
-If you specify a directory as a target
-> of a profile, Kerblam! will move the whole directory to the new location.

 ### File modification times when using profiles
-`make` tracks file creation times to determine if it has to re-run pipelines again.
+`make` tracks file creation times to determine if it has to re-run workflows again.
-This means that if you move files around, like Kerblam! does when it applies profiles, `make` will always re-run your pipelines, even if you run the same pipeline with the same profile back-to-back.
+This means that if you move files around, like Kerblam! does when it applies profiles, `make` will always re-run your workflows, even if you run the same workflow with the same profile back-to-back.

-To avoid this, Kerblam! will keep track of the last-run profile in your projects and update the timestamps of the moved files **only when strictly necessary**.
+To avoid this, Kerblam! will keep track of the last-run profile in your projects and will update the timestamps of the moved files *only when strictly necessary*.

 This means that the profile files will get updated timestamps only when they actually need to be updated, which is: